SwissCovid/swisscovid-qr-landingpage/README.md

 This project requires Hugo 0.78.2 which can be installed from [here](https://gohugo.io/getting-started/installing). **Careful** the extended version is needed for SCSS preprocessing.

-Additional dependencies need to be installed using the [yarn package manager](https://yarnpkg.com/) with `yarn install`.
+Additional dependencies need to be installed using the [yarn package manager](https://yarnpkg.com/) with `yarn install:globals; yarn install`.

 ### Build Site